gammu/gammu/docs/manual/gammu/index.rst

     .. note:: In some phones (like N6230) content of some folders (with more files) can be cut (only part of files will be displayed) for example on infrared connection.
 This is not Gammu issue, but phone firmware problem.

-.. option:: --getfilesystemstatus
+.. option:: getfilesystemstatus

     Display info filesystem status - number of bytes available, used or used by some specific content.

-.. option:: --getfolderlisting folderID
+.. option:: getfolderlisting folderID

     Display files and folders available in folder with given folder ID.
 You can get ID's using getfilesystem -flatall.

     Please note, that in some phones (like N6230) content of some folders (with more files) can be cut (only part of files will be displayed) for example on infrared connection.
 This is not Gammu issue, but phone firmware problem.

-.. option:: --getrootfolders
+.. option:: getrootfolders

     Display info about drives available in phone/memory card.

-.. option:: --sendfile name
+.. option:: sendfile name

     Sends file to a phone.
 It's up to phone to decide where to store this file and how to handle it (for example when you send vCard or vCalendar, most of phones will offer you to import it.

-.. option:: --setfileattrib folderID [-system] [-readonly] [-hidden] [-protected]
+.. option:: setfileattrib folderID [-system] [-readonly] [-hidden] [-protected]

 Logo and pictures commands